nicolasances/toto-python-ms-template/docs/aws/aws-ecs-guide.md

 ## 6. Move the Github Workflows
 The Github Workflows are under `aws/.github/workflows`. <br>
 You need to move the whole `.github` folder up one level.

+## 7. Freeze
+Run a `pip freeze > requirements.txt` to generate the requirements file.

+## 8. Commit and Push
+Commit and Push in the target environment, to run the Github Action.